restruct/silverstripe-cfstreamvideo/README.md

   - [ ] A later version of this module provides could allow managing signing keys from model admin (using the Stream API)
   - [ ] A later version of this module provides some way/Ui to change/select the poster image (via a Stream API call)
 - [x] Prevent video downloading identical to [this WP module](https://cfpowertools.com/article/cloudflare-stream-wordpress-plugin-for-video-protection/) ([under the hood explanation](https://cfpowertools.com/article/cloudflare-stream-video-protection-wordpress-plugin-in-action/))
+##### OEmbed
+- [ ] Videos may be made available via OEmbed (https://oembed.com/ & https://timnash.co.uk/becoming-oembed-provider/)
+  - [ ] OEmbedding is by default limited to the current domain via a Config property (independent of video-whitelisted domains & countries)
+  - [ ] Additional allowed domains may be whitelisted in Config
+  - [ ] OEmbedding may also be configured to allow ANY domain (effectively disables whitelist/limiting alltogether)

 ### REFS:
 - [Stream API docs](https://developers.cloudflare.com/stream/)